 What Is a Runner's Knee?

 A common injury affecting runners and sportsmen is the runner's knee, sometimes referred to as patellofemoral pain syndrome (PFPS).
 It describes pain around the kneecap brought on by trauma or excessive activity of the knee joint.
-The definition, causes, available treatments, and preventative measures for running the knee are described in this article by fivalifitness.
+The definition, causes, available treatments, and preventive measures for knee running injuries are described in this article by Fivalifitness.

 Definition

 Runner's knee, commonly known as patellofemoral pain syndrome (PFPS), is a condition that causes pain around the kneecap (patella).
-It happens because of inflammation, damage, or overuse of the joint that joins the thigh bone to the kneecap.
-All ages can be affected by the illness, but athletes—such as runners, basketball players, and soccer players—are more likely to experience it.
+It occurs due to inflammation, damage, or overuse of the joint that connects the thigh bone to the kneecap.
+All ages can be affected by the illness, but athletes—such as runners, basketball players, and soccer players—are particularly susceptible to it.

 fivalifitness.com